Post-Market Clinical Follow-up (PMCF) of medical devices

 Uniting manufacturers, clinical sites & study investigators in the pursuit of medical device safety.

-Clinical Investigations (including medical device registries and PMCF surveys) must adhere to all legislative requirements related to the performance of medical research.
 Specific requirements for designing, conducting and reporting Clinical Investigations are documented in MDR Annex XV.
 Investigations must also conform with GDPR requirements on data collection and should meet the standards of Clinical Investigation conduct outlined in ISO 14155:2020 and GCP guidelines.

 For all PMCF investigations, documents should include: